 - Associated donor expenses

-The Illinois law has procedures that are excluded by commission and by omission.
+Health insurance plans contain cost-sharing features, which often leave consumers paying much of the bill.
+In addition, the Illinois law has procedures that are excluded by inclusion and by omission.
 The procedures specifically excluded include:

 - Reversal of voluntary sterilizations: